Programs for High School Students

 - Rising Sophomores and Juniors: The Summer Music Technology (SMT) Program is an innovative, one-week learning experience that provides students with a unique opportunity to learn about music production technology and digital audio from Drexel faculty and students.

-- Rising Sophomores, Juniors and Seniors:The Materials Camp is a week-long, hands-on academic day camp to introduce high school students to the exciting and important field of materials science and engineering.
+- Students entering their Junior and Senior year:The Materials Camp is a week-long, hands-on academic day camp to introduce high school students to the exciting and important field of materials science and engineering.

 - Rising Juniors and Seniors: The Drexel University Computing Academy (DUCA) is a five-week, residential summer learning experience where students share an authentic college experience, exploring information technology and computer science through interactive classes, group projects and labs while experiencing college life.

 - Rising Juniors and Seniors: The Materials Science and Engineering Summer Institute is offered in four week-long sessions and gives aspiring scientists and engineers the chance to learn about how atomic elements arrange themselves to form the materials that are all around us.

 For a list of all of our summer programs, visit our Summer Programs website.